 Site location and ownership

 The heavily degraded land that forms the Bunduki Gap forms a formidable barrier to wildlife seeking to cross between the forested protected areas.
-Thus the aim here is to re-build forest within this gap, enabling populations to move safely through the Uluguru Mountain reserves.
+Thus the aim here was to re-establish forest within this gap, enabling populations to move safely through the Uluguru Mountain reserves.

 A baseline biodiversity survey conducted in December 2009 recorded 67 bird species within the gap area, including Black-headed Weaver (Ploceus cucullatus) and Slender-billed Starling (Onychognathus tenuirostris).

-The surrounding habitats are impacted by human population growth, and, in the long-term, help with community development is going to be essential to prevent encroachment into protected areas.
+The surrounding habitats are severely impacted by human population growth, and, in the long-term, it will be essential to prevent encroachment into the protected area.

 Key threats to extant forest blocks include subsistence agriculture and commercial banana plantations.
 The reduced size and fragmentation of these forests compromises the viability of species populations within them, necessitating re-planting in forest gaps to reconnect them.

-WLT is supporting the reforestation of this 106 hectare ‘gap’ that separates the Uluguru North, Uluguru North and Bunduki Forest reserves, which together form the Uluguru Mountains Forest Reserve.
-140 farmers who relied upon land within this gap were compensated in return for their relocation, enabling the 106 hectares to be gazetted to form part of the wider Nature Reserve by the Government.
+WLT supported the reforestation of this 106 hectare ‘gap’ that separates the Uluguru North, Uluguru South and Bunduki Forest reserves, which together form the Uluguru Mountains Forest Reserve.
+140 farmers who tilled land within this gap were compensated in return for their relocation, enabling the 106 hectares to be gazetted by the Government to form part of the wider Nature Reserve.

-Assisted natural regeneration and enrichment planting is now being undertaken by WCST within this 106 hectare gap, with support from the WLT reforestation programme.
+Assisted natural regeneration and enrichment planting was then undertaken by WCST with support from the WLT reforestation programme.

 WLT reforestation programme

-A project tree nursery was established in 2009 beneath the shade of trees and close to the Mgeta River, which provides an ample supply of water.
+A project tree nursery was established in 2009 beneath the shade of trees and close to the Mgeta River, which provided an ample supply of water.

-In the first instance, two easily-established, fast-growing pioneer tree species, Khaya anthotheca and Albizia schimperiana are being established.
-These will provide conditions for subsequent assisted natural regeneration of a wider variety of species, including some that colonise during later stages of forest re-growth.
+In the first instance, two easily-established, fast-growing pioneer tree species, Khaya anthotheca and Albizia schimperiana were established.
+These will provide conditions for subsequent natural regeneration of a wider variety of species, including some that colonise during later stages of forest re-growth.

-Teams of people from local villagers have been keen to participate in ground preparation and tree establishment work, earning a valued supplement to their farm income.
-A further three villagers are employed in the nursery.
+Teams of people from local villages were keen to participate in ground preparation and tree establishment work, earning a valued supplement to their farm income.
+A further three villagers were employed in the nursery.